soltysh/talks/coroutines_generators/article.md

 ```

 This sample context manager will create a temporary directory, which name we
-print and then check for it's existance.
+print and then check for it's existence.

-Thanks to our awesome `yield` keyword the same code can be rewriten as following
+Thanks to our awesome `yield` keyword the same code can be rewritten as following
 [contextmanager2.py](http://github.com/soltysh/talks/coroutines_generators/examples/contextmanager2.py):

 ```